nherriot/ansible_works/README.md

 Readers are urged to have a remote server to test this with.
 I used digital oceans for testing my scripts.
 (i.e. IaaS - Infrastructure as a Service)

+Open up the /myPlatforms folder inside there are 4 documents called 'chapter1...', 'chapter2...' etc..
+And 4 yml files that corrospond to each chapter.
+The reader can follow each chapter and should end up with a perfectly running ansible setup and test files to use against a target remote machine.

 Enjoy!